Hallucination Filtering in Radiology Vision-Language Models Using Discrete Semantic Entropy: Materials and methods

 \subsection{Assessment of semantic uncertainty}

-We evaluated the semantic uncertainty of two VLMs: GPT‑4o (version: 2024-05-13) and GPT‑4.1 (version: 2025-04-14).
-For each model and image–question pair, we generated 15 independent responses using a temperature of 1.0.
+We evaluated the semantic uncertainty of two OpenAI VLMs accessed via the Microsoft azure application programming interface (API): GPT‑4o (version: 2024-05-13) and GPT‑4.1 (version: 2025-04-14).
+For each model and image–question pair, we generated 15 independent responses at a temperature of 1.0.
 This high-temperature sampling procedure promoted output variability and was designed to reveal potential model uncertainty through inconsistent answers.
 Additionally, one response per pair was generated using a temperature of 0.1 to establish the baseline accuracy for each model.
 The accuracy of all VLM-generated answers was first reviewed by a medical student (S.C.) after thorough training by two senior board-certified radiologists (D.T., S.N.; 14 and 12 years of experience, respectively).
 All uncertain cases were escalated to these radiologists for adjudication.
+An answer was considered correct if its clinical meaning was semantically equivalent to the reference answer, even if its wording differed from the ground-truth text.

 We then applied a semantic clustering procedure to group equivalent answers.
 The mutual entailment of each pair of generated responses was re-evaluated using the same VLM (either GPT‑4o or GPT‑4.1).
 Responses were assigned to the same semantic cluster only if mutual entailment was confirmed.
 This procedure ensured that semantically equivalent outputs were grouped together, thereby mitigating inflation of entropy caused by linguistic variation.
 All steps of the workflow illustrated in Figure \ref{fig:methodOverview} were automated.